OpenTripPlanner/script/custom-release.py

 def push_release_branch_and_tag():

-section('Push new release with pom.xml versions and new tag')
+section('Push new release with pom.xml changes and new tag')

 git_dr('push', '-f', f'{config.release_remote}', f'{config.release_branch}')